Uniting Reformed Church in Southern Africa: Road to unification

 This process motivated the DRC to start its own independent mission work.
 This new development started at the church's first synod of 1824, when it decided to allow missionaries within its own ranks.
 This was clearly a move to get control over the way in which mission work would be done in years to follow.
 "The Afrikaner abhorred the liberal views of equality, freedom and the social integration of many missionaries (from the foreign mission societies)".
 Although at its 1829 synod the DRC formally rejected discrimination on the basis of skin colour, it did not mean that in practice people of colour were not discriminated against, particularly at worship services and holy communion.

 The DRC synod's decision of 1857 about separate services for coloured members "because of the weakness of some", has become notorious.
 The next logical step was the formation of a separate church.
 In 1881 representatives of five mission congregations assembled in Wellington near Cape Town for the first meeting of the DRMC.
 The DRC reserved the right to veto all decisions by this newly formed church.
 Also all its buildings had to be transferred on the DRC's name.
 The DRC decided to divide its mission work into a "home" and "foreign" mission.
 The first covered the Cape region, the second all the other provinces of South Africa, including Namibia.
 In each province separate churches for blacks and coloureds were formed.
 The Free State had its own mission church already in 1910.

 In the Cape a separate "Dutch Reformed Bantu Church" was formed in 1951.
 All the coloured congregations eventually joined the DRMC, and the black congregations the DRCA.
 In 1974 the synod of the DRCA decided in favour of church unity.
 In 1978 the DRMC decided likewise.
 It took another 16 years for that ideal to be fulfilled.
 In the process, the Belhar Confession with its strong emphasis on unity, reconciliation and justice was formulated and adopted in 1986.
 This is still very much the motivating power by which the URCSA today lives.

 Statistics

-The Uniting Reformed Church consists of approximately 1,230,000 members of them about 500,000 confessing members (excluding all those who are only baptised) and 683 congregations.
-Its name (which is in the continuous tense) and its logo (which is an incomplete circle) reflects the Church's emphasis on unity, and its hope for an even greater church unification within the family of God.
+In 2025, the Church had 758 congregations and 496,744 members.